 A new chapter in the beloved Ring horror franchise.
 A young woman becomes worried about her boyfriend when he explores a dark subculture surrounding a mysterious videotape said to kill the watcher seven days after he has viewed it.
 She sacrifices herself to save her boyfriend and in doing so makes a horrifying discovery: there is a “movie within the movie” that no one has ever seen before...

-Usually in this series of lists, I don't include films from the same franchise, because they tend to see the obvious choices.
-It is necessary to watch Ring and Ring II before this third part, so the idea is to gather other films with similar plot points, aesthetics or atmosphere.
-However, since Rings is a huge cross-continental franchise, it felt necessary to add some franchise-related films.
+Usually in this series of lists, I don't include films from the same franchise because they tend to see the obvious choices.
+It is necessary to watch Ring and Ring II before this third installment, so the idea is to gather other films with similar plot points, aesthetics or atmosphere.
+However, since #Rings is a huge cross-continental franchise, it felt necessary to add some franchise-related films.

 After the initial J-horror boom, Hideo Nakata and Takashi Shimizu, the men behind Ringu and Ju-on went on to the United States to direct part of the remake's franchises.
 Although Nakata's passage through the US was a short one, Takashi Shimizu decided to work with American audiences again, many years after his succesful debut with Sarah Michelle Gellar's The Grudge.